 At this elevation there are dramatic differences in climate versus the valley floor.
 During the winter months they are often 7-10 degrees cooler than the valley floor during the day and temperatures can certainly reach freezing at nights.
 In the summer however, its usually much warmer during the morning than the lower elevations and while the sun is out here and its 85 degrees, one can drive to the valley floor and its 20-30 degrees cooler.
 Shorts and t-shirts are the norm at the vineyard whereas a jacket is needed merely 15 minutes at the lower elevations away where everything is still socked in fog.

 Their are also two ponds, or “lakes” if you will on the property.
 Upon deciding on a name for the wine the initial thought was to use the French words for “two lakes” (Marcie is fluent in French) but during pronunciation tests on family, non French speakers often mis-pronounced the words.
 Ultimately they chose “dos lagos” which means two lakes in Spanish.

 Despite such a small vineyard there is a diversity of micro climates, water penetration and depth of soils.
 Atlas Peak is known for its tufa rock – a hardened volcanic ash and its no different here.
 The top soil in much of their vineyard is measured in inches rather than feet and a white hardened tufa “cap” shows through to the surface in select areas.
 Its rocky here and the vines struggle – the perfect recipe for low production and fruit that produces concentrated flavors.

 Immediately after the Dinkel’s purchased the property there was a meeting of the Atlas Peak Association.
 Being the “new kids” on the terroir block they found much needed answers relating to vineyard management and winemaking from some of their neighbors.
-Especially helpful was neighboring vineyard and winery, Bialla who recommended their vineyard manager, Hector Lopez.
+Especially helpful was at the time, neighboring vineyard and winery, Bialla (has since sold) who recommended their vineyard manager, Hector Lopez.
 Needing a winemaker Hector recommended Robert Foley; Hector worked closely with Robert and manages a number of vineyards that Robert makes wine from.
 Robert made their wines until more recently.